eunivers3/python-multithread-batch-geocoder/README.md

-# Python Batch Address Geocoder
+# Python Multithreaded Batch Address Geocoder
-Geocode a list of addresses to get their GPS coordinates and other geospatial information using the Google Geocoding API.
+Geocode a list of addresses in a .csv or .txt file to get their GPS coordinates and other geospatial information using the Google Geocoding API.
+Each address in the file *must* be separated by a new line.

+### Prerequisites
+Python 3 or above
+Pythons pip

+### Requirements
+`$ pip install -r requirements.txt`

-## Usage
+### Usage
 To run [geocode.py](geocode.py), you will also need a .csv or .txt file containing a list of addresses you want to geocode.

 ### Execution